Dao-BZ-007/cipherbook/README.md

 <div align="center">

-# 🔐 CipherBook
+# 🔐 CIPHERBOOK

-### **Private On-Chain Orderbook — Powered by ZAMA Fully Homomorphic Encryption**
+### **Private On-Chain Orderbook — Enforced With ZAMA Fully Homomorphic Encryption**

-_CipherBook is a privacy-preserving decentralized orderbook where trades are placed, matched, and executed **without revealing price, amount, or intent**._
+_CipherBook enables users to place, match, and execute trades privately on-chain using Fully Homomorphic Encryption (FHE)._

-_All sensitive order data remains encrypted at all times — even from the blockchain._
+_All sensitive order data (price, amount, order type) remains encrypted at all times — even from the smart contract and blockchain._

-**Built using ZAMA FHEVM**
+**No front-running.
+No MEV.
+No data leaks.**

 </div>